 Add payment fields

 In order to accept recurring payments using Stripe, you have to add an item field such as Single Item, Multiple Items, or Dropdown Items and a Credit Card field.
 So, add them and customize the fields as per your requirement.

 NOTE: You can also allow people to make a recurring or one-time payment right from your form.

-Go to the Payments –> Stripe section to configure your Stripe settings.
-If you don’t complete this step, you won’t be able to use Stripe as your payment gateway.
+Make sure you have configured Stripe under the Payments –> Stripe section.
+If not, you won’t be able to use Stripe as your payment gateway.
 If you want to accept recurring payments, scroll down and click on the Enable recurring subscription payments checkbox under the Subscriptions section.

 If you want to accept payments using PayPal instead, you can go back to Step 6 and install the PayPal add-on on your site.
 After that, you can jump to Step 9, navigate to the Payments –> PayPal Standard section, and enable PayPal Standard payments.

 That’s it, you now know how to create payment forms on WordPress using WPForms Pro and accept payments using Stripe or PayPal as the payment processor.

 Apart from helping you create payment forms seamlessly on WordPress, WPForms Pro can do a lot more for you.
 You can use WPForms to create advanced or multi-page forms with complex logic, conversational forms, and even collect electronic signatures.
 You can read more about it in my WPForms review or find it yourself from the below link.